 The Kindergarten Readiness Assessment (KRA) must be administered to all first-time kindergarten students.
 The KRA is used to assess four areas of early learning: social foundations (including social and emotional development, and approaches toward learning), language and literacy, mathematics, and physical well-being and motor development.
-The test window for the KRA in school year 2017-2018 is the first day of school through the first of November.
+The test window for the KRA is the first day of school through the first of November.

 Third Grade Reading Guarantee